pbtripletree/stratus-grid/README.md

 HASH_DRIVER=bcrypt
 ```

-Run `./server.sh` in the root directory to install dependencies, run migrations and seeders, run tests, and start your API server!
+Run `./server.sh` found in `/stratus-grid` to install dependencies, run migrations and seeders, run tests, and start your API server!

 ### Client

-Open a separate terminal tab, and run `./client.sh` to do the same for your React.js client.
+Open a separate terminal tab, and run `./client.sh` found in `/stratus-grid` to do the same for your React.js client.
 Once localhost:3000 is showing data, you're good to go!

 ## What do I do?